Generac Whole House Generators

 Sure, it’s no big deal if you’re without the TV and the toaster for a few hours (or days).
 If they have power, maybe you can even stay with friends or family until your power comes back, but what about items like your refrigerator, phones, terrariums or aquariums, and personal medical equipment?
 Get to know all of the benefits of whole house generators.

-By investing in a Generac generator for your home, you can rest easy knowing that if you lose your main source of power for any reason, Generac has you covered.
+By investing in a Generac generator at best price for your home, you can rest easy knowing that if you lose your main source of power for any reason, Generac has you covered.
 Stand-alone generators need to be sized properly, with our Generac installation the system is designed for the electrical service in your home.
-Call us or click below to schedule a free assessment and quote for your home; ask about Generac promotions, too.
+Call us or click below to schedule a free assessment and quote for your home; ask about Generac promotions, to

 Swaim Electric Heating and Air Conditioning is a Generac Certified Service Company, meaning we don’t just install your unit and leave you with the task of finding another company to complete the service and maintenance.
 We’ll offer you a Generac generator maintenance contract focused on Generac service to ensure your new unit runs smoothly for years to come.